-Despite being diagnosed with autism at an early age, Breanna Clark has achieved great things both on and off the track.
+Despite being diagnosed with autism at an early age, Breanna has achieved great things both on and off the track.

 Representing Team USA at the 2016 Rio Paralympics, she won the gold medal in the 400m dash, and then duplicated the feat at the 2017 World Championships in London, where she broke the world record by clocking in with a time of 56:33.

 Breanna seemed destined to become an elite runner.
-He mother Rosalyn once held the American record in the 400m and she won a silver medal at the 1976 Montreal Olympics as a member of the 4x400m relay.
+Her mother Rosalyn once held the American record in the 400m and she won a silver medal at the 1976 Montreal Olympics as a member of the 4x400m relay.

 Exactly 40 years after Ros won her Olympic silver medal, Breanna took home gold in Rio.